DIY Harry Potter Clear Display Case for Funko Pops

 Below you can see the finished backdrop.
 Isn’t this sheet of paper great?
 I wasn’t able to find a piece of Yule Ball-themed paper but thought this worked since the ball took place at Hogwarts at night!

-Step Three: Adhere the backdrop to the back of the acrylic case.
+Step Two: Adhere the backdrop to the back of the acrylic case.